-For almost 15 years, Euclid Network (EN) has fostered social entrepreneurship and social innovation in Europe through knowledge exchange, capacity building, networking and international advocacy.
+For 15 years, Euclid Network (EN) has fostered social entrepreneurship and social innovation in Europe through knowledge exchange, capacity building, networking and international advocacy.
 EN combines the expertise from 21 European countries to empower social enterprise* in achieving positive change.

 In the spirit of empowering women leaders in Europe and accelerating progress towards a more gender-equal world, EN has launched the Top 100 Women in Social Enterprise Initiative.
 Through this initiative EN celebrates women in the social enterprise sector, spotlighting their impact journey and achievements, connecting them to learn from and inspire each other.

 Selected candidates are featured in the Euclid Network Top 100 Women in Social Enterprise List, which was released on International Women’s Day, 8thMarch 2022 and will be celebrated with an award ceremony at EN’s Impact Summit on the 24th and 25th March 2022.
 These are just some of the multiple ways in which the designated leaders will benefit from media exposure and gain access to EN’s vast network of impact practitioners in Europe and beyond.